Steps to Become a Nurse How to become a registered nurse in Houston Texas

 - Complete all nursing prerequisite courses with a grade of “C” or better.

-Meet with a Nursing faculty advisor to review the requirements checklist and receive an application to complete and submit to HBU.
+Meet with a Nursing advisor to review the requirements checklist and receive an application to complete and submit to HBU.

 Your Next Steps to a BSN Degree

 If you’re ready to apply to the BSN program at Houston Christian University, start your application process here.